 Hatherly Building, University of Exeter, Prince of Wales Road, Exeter, EX4 4PS, UK

 Dr Jinwei Zhang has a very wide-ranging expertise, which makes him uniquely positioned to develop research at the interface between fields.
-He gained a solid theory and practice of training in the field of microbial biotechnology, biochemistry and molecular biology, enzymology, pharmacology, drug discovery, signaling transduction during his academic degrees and postdoc trainings.
-He studies signalling pathways that associated with human diseases, for examples, Parkinson's Disease (LRRK2), neuropsychiatric disorders (WNK-SPAK-KCC2) and hypertension (CUL3/KLHL3-WNK-SPAK-NCC) and concern with elucidating and targeting ion transporters, kinases, protein-protein interactions using genetic mouse models, mass spectrometry, small molecules and CRISPR/Cas9 knock-in and knock-out technologies to aid discovery and validation of new potential drug targets
+He gained a solid theory and practice of training in the field of marine microbial biotechnology, natural bioactive compounds, biochemistry and molecular biology, enzymology, pharmacology, drug discovery, signaling transduction during his academic degrees and postdoc trainings.
+He studies signalling pathways that associated with human diseases, for examples, Parkinson's Disease (LRRK2), neuropsychiatric disorders (WNK-SPAK-KCC2) and hypertension (CUL3/KLHL3-WNK-SPAK-NCC) and concern with elucidating and targeting ion transporters, kinases, protein-protein interactions using genetic mouse models, mass spectrometry, small molecules and CRISPR/Cas9 knock-in and knock-out technologies to aid discovery and validation of new potential drug targets.

 - BSc, 2003, Fujian Normal University (Fuzhou City), China

 - MSc, 2007, Xiamen University (Xiamen City), and the Third Institute of Oceanography (Xiamen City), State Oceanic Administration, China

 - PhD, 2011, Newcastle University, Newcastle upon Tyne, UK